-The following revenues shall be solely the revenues of the campus and shall be reported in compliance with CSU policy Delegation of Fiscal Authority and Responsibility.
+The following are university revenues that shall be reported in compliance with CSU policy Delegation of Fiscal Authority and Responsibility.

 Revenues from CSU systemwide mandatory fees, which include student fees established and adjusted by the Board of Trustees and that must be paid to apply to, enroll in, or attend the university, or to pay the full cost of instruction required of some students by state statute.

-Revenues from campus mandatory fees, which include student fees established for a campus and that must be paid to enroll in or attend the university.
+Revenues from university mandatory fees, which include student fees established for a university and that must be paid to enroll in or attend the university.

-Revenues from campus student fees directly related to any state-supported course of instruction, which includes Miscellaneous Course Fees and fees for materials, services, field trips, and travel.
+Revenues from university student fees directly related to any state-supported course of instruction, which includes Miscellaneous Course Fees and fees for materials, services, field trips, and travel.

-Revenues from fees paid by matriculated CSU students to attend campus self-supported instructional programs for academic credit.
+Revenues from fees paid by matriculated CSU students to attend university self-supported instructional programs for academic credit.

-As the custodian of mandatory fees collected on behalf of a student body organization, the campus CFO may only disburse such funds upon the receipt of a request for payment pursuant to CSU policy Administration of Student Organization Funds.
-Other fees, if any, collected on behalf of a student body organization will be similarly administered unless otherwise designated by a student fee referendum.
-The campus shall also collect and be the custodian of student body center fees.
+The university chief financial officer is the custodian of funds collected by the California State University on behalf of a student body organization, as specified under Cal.
+Educ.
+Code §§ 89046, 89047, 89300, 89301, and 89750, and may disburse such funds only upon submission of a valid request by an office of the student body organization pursuant to Cal.
+Educ.
+Code § 89302.

-The campus CFO is responsible for ensuring auxiliary organization expenditures of student center fees comply with the approved purposes of the fees and with Board of Trustees and campus policy.

 External Audits

-Auxiliary organization management shall gather information required to certify compliance with information provided sub-sections a-e below and provide the required information to the university chief financial officer prior to April 30.
+Auxiliary organization management shall gather information required to certify compliance with information outlined in sub-sections a-e below and provide the required information to the university chief financial officer prior to April 30 of each year.

 The fair presentation of financial statements in accordance with generally accepted accounting principles (GAAP) is the responsibility of the auxiliary organization's management.
-In hiring external audit firms, it is the policy of the California State University (CSU) to enlist firms that possess industry-specific proficiencies in order to best evaluate management's assertions of the financial statements.
+In hiring external audit firms, it is the policy of the California State University (CSU) to enlist firms that possess industry-specific proficiencies to best evaluate management's assertions of the financial statements.
 As described in Cal.
 Educ.
 Code § 89900 and CCR 5 § 42408, the responsibility for facilitating external audits rests with both the CSU, and each auxiliary organization's governing board.
 This dual responsibility accentuates the obligation for both parties to ensure that audits are performed professionally and by qualified independent audit firms.

 The CSU auxiliary organizations possess unique complexities including:

-Ongoing Office of the Chancellor's (CO) guidance over related-party transactions with the campuses;
+Ongoing Office of the Chancellor's (CO) guidance over related-party transactions with the universities;

 Either Financial Accounting Standards Board (FASB) and/or Governmental Accounting Standards Board (GASB) accounting and reporting requirements;